openMetaAnalysis/Sepsis-treatment-with-corticosteroids/README.md

 **Clinical summary:** This meta-analysis suggests that low dose corticosteroids in patients with septic shock who are hypotensive despite pressors *may be* effective at reducing mortality.
 While the Cochrane Collaboration (citation below) found significant benefit in the subgroup of patients with septic shock, the Cochrane used Mantel-Haenszel fixed estimator.
 This method may be too optimistic because the heterogenteity as measured by I2 was '[moderate](http://handbook.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' at 57%.
 In this setting the Knapp-Hartung estimator may be better.(PMID: [24727843](https://pubmed.gov/24727843) )

 [Keep current with this topic](Keep-up.md)

+Acknowledgement: we acknowledge the essential work by the authors of the prior systematic review(s) listed below.

 **Methods overview:** This repository is an [openMetaAnalysis](https://openmetaanalysis.github.io/) that combines methods of scoping, rapid, and living systematic reviews.
 This analysis updates one or more previously published review(s).(1) A comparison of studies include in this review compared to prior reviews are in the table, [reconciliation of trials included with prior meta-analyses](files/reconciliation-tables/Reconciliation%20of%20studies.pdf).
 Newer studies included are listed in the references below.
 Rationale for newer trials excluded may be listed at the end of the references.
 * [Methods](http://openmetaanalysis.github.io/methods.html) for openMetaAnalysis